occisn/c-utils/README.md

 Personal utilities for C.

-This repository is not supposed to be forked or included in another project.
-It is more a kind of shelf with available functions
+This repository is not supposed to be a .h library, or forked and included in another project.
+It is more a kind of shelf with available stand-alone functions.

 File **integers.c**
    - functions `lcm` and `gcd`

-File **duratons.c**
+File **durations.c**
-   - functon `measure_duration`
+   - function `measure_duration`

 Any comment?
 Open an [issue](https://github.com/occisn/c-utils/issues), or start a discussion [here](https://github.com/occisn/c-utils/discussions) or [at profile level](https://github.com/occisn/occisn/discussions).